 The oval chainring design is intended to eliminate the uneven pedal stroke you may feel with a normal round chainring and also help reduce the amount of shifting you experience as you get more and more exhausted.
 Since the design has you working less, you have more energy to keep on going.

-The most prominent chainrings with an oval design are produced by Wolf Tooth Components and absoluteBLACK with SRAM quickly coming up.
+The most prominent chainrings with an oval design are produced by absoluteBLACK and Wolf Tooth, with SRAM quickly coming up.
 Although the designs are very different, they both serve their purpose.
-Wolftooth’s PowerTrac Elliptical™ (PTE) chainrings are slightly less Ovalized (10%) with less aggressive timing (112°) than their competitors.
+Wolftooth’s PowerTrac Elliptical™ (PTE) chainrings are slightly less Ovalized (10%) with (112°) timing.
 They “simply” put it as:

 “With PowerTrac Elliptical rings, the larger-diameter section of the ring engages with the chain at the optimal point on the downstroke, or “Power Zone,” – between 1-5 and 7-11 on a clock face – to take advantage of your body’s natural biomechanical POWER: For example, during this section, a PTE 34t ring is equivalent to a 36t round ring.
 Similarly in the “Recovery Zone” (11-1 and 5-7), the smaller section on the PTE ring engages, maximizing EFFICIENCY in the weakest part of the pedal stroke; here the PTE 34t ring is equivalent to a 32t round ring.” – Wolf Tooth